textileio/go-textile/README.md

 ---
 **Deprecation Warning**

 Textile Threads v1 are being deprecated.
-Please follow our ongoing work on v2 on both the [go-textile-threads repo](https://github.com/textileio/go-textile-threads) and the [early preview](https://paper.dropbox.com/doc/Threads-v2-Early-Preview-X8fKsMiTyztuQ1L8CnUng).
+Please follow our ongoing work on v2 on both the [go-threads repo](https://github.com/textileio/go-threads) and the [early preview](https://paper.dropbox.com/doc/Threads-v2-Early-Preview-X8fKsMiTyztuQ1L8CnUng).

 Until Threads v2 release, this repo should be used for experimental purposes only.